sokratis12GR/ArmorPlus/ModPack Licence.md

 Q: Am I allowed to use this mod in my Modpack ?

-A: Yes but you MUST follow the instructions bellow, also don't upload the mod to the place you're hosting your modpack on.
+A: Yes but you SHOULD follow the instructions bellow.

 ##Public Modpacks